 Neighbors' cats used to check out our garden from time to time.

-Foxes like to visit a garden at night.
+We've noticed that Foxes like to visit our garden as well.

-Couple of weeks ago we were very surprised to see a Sparrowhawk on the fence of our garden.
+Couple of weeks ago we were very surprised to see a Sparrowhawk on the fence.
 We haven’t seen him since, but we are sure he scans the feeders from time to time.
 Hopefully one day we gonna manage to take a picture ...

 More news ... we had a Fieldfare visiting our garden this winter.
 Apples have done a trick.
 He stayed for three days but departed as soon as snow melted.
 Good life was back to normal for Blackbirds as the Fieldfare was a bit aggressive and didn't let them near the apples.

-Recently we had a nice encounter with a Wren which decided to visit our garden too.
+Recently we had a nice encounter with a Wren.
 So every morning we are treated to a nice and loud Wren's song.